Skip to content

 Winner of the 2022 George Washington Prize

-Includes a Mount Vernon bookplate signed by the author
+This edition includes a Mount Vernon bookplate signed by the author, making it a unique collectible.